Ahom kingdom: Trade

 Trade was carried on usually through barter and use of circulation of money was limited.
-According to Shihabududdin Tailash, currency in the Ahom kingdom consisted of cawries, rupees and gold coins.
-With the increase of external trade since the reign of Rudra Singha, there was a corresponding increase in the circuation of money.
-Inscriptions dating from the reign of Siva Singha, gives the price of number of commodities like rice, ghee, oil, pulses, goat, pegion in connection with worship in different temples of the kingdom.
-This concludes that the barter economey was in the process of being replaced by the money economy, which was the outcome of Assam's developing economic ties both with feudal India and the neighbouring countries of the north east.
+According to Shihabududdin Tailash, currency in the Ahom kingdom consisted of cowries, rupees and gold coins.
+With the increase of external trade since the reign of Rudra Singha, there was a corresponding increase in the circulation of money.
+Inscriptions dating from the reign of Siva Singha, gives the price of number of commodities like rice, ghee, oil, pulses, goat, pigeon in connection with worship in different temples of the kingdom.
+This concludes that the barter economy was in the process of being replaced by the money economy, which was the outcome of Assam's developing economic ties both with feudal India and the neighbouring countries of the north east.

 Trade with Tibet

 Due to trade with Tibet, a coin of Jayadhwaj Singha carries a single Chinese character on each side reading Zang Bao.
 This had been translated as 'treasury of your honour'.
 Nicholas Rodhes read the inscription as 'Currency of Tibet', Also these two characters were used by the Chinese in Lhasa between 1792 and 1836 with the meaning 'Tibetan currency.
-Furthermore, there was a significant contact between China and tibet in the mid-seventeen century, so it is not unlikely that the Assamese would have thought have thought that a Chinese character was an appropriate for Assamese-Tibetan trade coin.
+Furthermore, there was a significant contact between China and Tibet in the mid-seventeen century, so it is not unlikely that the Assamese would have thought have thought that a Chinese character was an appropriate for Assamese-Tibetan trade coin.
 This piece evidently was an attempt by Jayadhwaj Singha to facilitate trade with Chinese knowing person coming from the direction of Tibet.
 Rudra Singha is also said to have established an extensive trade with Tibet and to have encouraged intercourse with other nations although he strictly limited the extent to which foreigners were allowed into the country.
 Presumably, some of the coins of his reign were struck with the silver earned from these trading activities.

 Another point by which we can understand the trade relation of Ahoms with other nations is through the use of Silver coins.
-It is to be noted that there are no silver mines in the northeast or in the rest of India, so the metal entered as a result of trade.
+There are no silver mines in the northeast or in the rest of India, so the metal entered as a result of trade.